igneus/calendarium-romanum/README.md

 - [x] commemorations in the privileged seasons where memorials are suppressed
 - [x] transfer of suppressed solemnities
 - [x] additional temporale feasts (Christ the Eternal Priest and similar)
-- [x] optional transfer of important solemnities on a nearby Sunday
+- [x] optional transfer of important solemnities to a Sunday

 ## Credits